 Parameter estimation using maximum likelihood

 The maximum likelihood approach used for Model 5 successfully converged to produce estimates of μinf, σinf, K, μlogA, σlogA, and σtagging (Table 4).
 Bootstrap confidence intervals of parameters μinf and K overlapped L∞ and K parameters from Bayseian models 1 and 2 (Table 1).
 From these results, it was concluded that estimates produced by maximum likelihood were satisfactorily similar to estimates from the Bayesian approach.
-Model residuals were distributed around zero fairly consistantly for all but the largest fish.
+Model residuals were distributed around zero fairly consistently for all but the largest fish.
 For fish with recapture lengths exceeing 60 cm, growth models underestimated observed recapture lengths (Figures 3 and 4).

 Comparing model performance

-Across all 10,000 cross validation iterations to determine model structure, the mean predictive variance metric ranged between 7.29 and 24.96 (mean = 14.20, s.d. = 2.20).
+Across all 10,000 cross validation iterations to determine model structure, the mean predictive variance metric ranged between 7.29 and 24.96 (mean = 14.20, s.d. = 2.20) where a lower predictive variance indicates a better model fit.
 The structure of Model 11, the preferred integrative model structure, best predicted cross validation data in 3486 of 10,000 iterations.
 The predictive variance for Model 11 ranged between 7.29 and 20.10 (mean = 13.64, s.d. = 1.91).
 The the structure of model 5, fit exclusively using tagging data, ranged in predictive variance between 7.17 and 26.09 (mean = 14.35, sd = 2.44).
 The structure of Model 11 performed better than the structure of Model 5 in 6351 of 10,000 cross validation iterations.
 Differences in predictive variance between these two competing structures ranged between -1.60 and 10.80 (mean = 0.72, s.d. = 1.37) and indicates that the inclusion of additional growth data did improve the predictive capability of growth models compared to tagging data alone.
-Bootstrapped parameter estimates fit using refit using the prefered model structure and Model 5’s tagging only data are summarized in table 1 and reported in full in table 4.
-When fit to the entire tagging data set, the residual pattern of Model 11 also underestimated lengths at recapture length when predicting the size of the largest individuals.
+Bootstrapped parameter estimates refit using the prefered model structure and Model 5’s tagging only data are summarized in table 1 and reported in full in table 4.
+When fit to the entire tagging data set, the residual pattern of Model 11 also underestimated lengths at recapture length for the largest individuals.

 Discussion

 Bayesian and Maximum likelihood fitting methods produced similar growth parameter estimates.
 The similarity between parameters estimated by Model 1, where individual variability was accounted for in both K and L∞ terms and Model 2, where K was fixed indicate that the primary source of individual variability is the L∞ term.
 These results were consistent with previous studies of growth in other species indicating that models accounting for individual variability in both terms provided the best fit but accounting for individual variation in only the L∞ term produces parameter estimates still sufficient to describe growth while significantly reducing the computational complexity required for maximum likelihood estimation.
 Models 5-11 were evaluated under these parameter assumptions.
-Model 5 and Model 2 were structurally congruent in their treatment of L∞ and K and the data they incorporated, and parameters estimated by models 1 and 2 were contained within the 95% confidence intervals of Model 5.
+Model 5 and Model 2 were structurally consistent in their treatment of L∞ and K and the data used to estimate these parameters.
+Parameters estimated by Models 1 and 2 were contained within the 95% confidence intervals of Model 5.